 Our radio programs are distributed nationally through PRX - the Public Radio Exchange.
 They are formatted to fit National Public Radio broadcast standards.
 Our chief audience centers are currently in California, New York, and Illinois.

 Our live events are conducted throughout the greater Chicago area.
 We have established partner relationships with venues across the city, as well as in the collar counties around Chicago, to host our forums and public discussions.

 Our legacy program, 30 Good Minutes, was a television program produced for more than forty years by the Chicago Sunday Evening Club.
 It was broadcast throughout the Chicago area on WTTW, Chicago's public television station.
-All programs are available on the Internet free of charge after their initial broadcast.
+All programs are available on the Internet free of charge.